January 14, 2016 · Written by Foodtolive Team

 - Unpasteurized juice.

 Forget about cider sold from food stands and any juices bought from the store that say “unpasteurized” on the label.
-They might contain ingredients harmful for the fetus.
+They might contain ingredients harmful to the fetus.
 Usually, your body’s natural defenses will protect you from any minor bacteria and toxins in unpasteurized products, but your immunity is weakened during pregnancy.

 If you are addicted to coffee, you may need to drink a cup a day (not more than 300mg of caffeine) as withdrawal symptoms might be harder on your baby than the little bit of caffeine.
 However, limit your intake as much as possible.